A Ranking Of The Worst Baseball Card Sets Of All Time

 4) 1991 Donruss

 While Donruss doesn’t have the best reputation among card companies, they generally did not have the worst releases of the junk wax era.
-One of the elements that saved them from shamefulness was the delightful hand-illustrated Diamond Kings inserts.
+One of the elements that saved them from shamefulness was the delightful hand-illustrated Diamond Kings subsets.
 But, of course, the other reason we like the Donruss cards of this era is the immortal “Rated Rookie” logos, which have since become iconic.

 But even if we admire a lot of what Donruss did over the years, they certainly screwed the proverbial pooch on this one.
 First, they sacrificed the compact nature of their earlier releases in favor of a Series I and Series II structure.
 But of course, we forgive most releases for that annoying tendency.